Irving Jaffee

 Irving Warren Jaffee (September 15, 1906 in New York City – March 20, 1981 in San Diego, California) was an American speed skater who won two gold medals at the 1932 Winter Olympics, becoming the most successful athlete there along with his compatriot Jack Shea.
+It was the first time two Americans had won medals in speed skating at a Winter Olympics.

 Early life

 Jaffee, who was Jewish, was born to Jewish parents who had emigrated from Russia in 1896.
 He grew up in the Crotona Park section of The Bronx, where he played baseball with future Hall of Famer Hank Greenberg.
 He briefly attended DeWitt Clinton High School, but dropped out after failing to make the varsity baseball team.

 Career

 At age 14, Jaffee took up skating at the Gay Blades of Iceland rink (which later became the Roseland Ballroom).
 Rather than pay the 75-cent admission fee, he worked as an ice cleaner to gain admission.
 He entered numerous skating races in the 1920s.
-He finally won the Silver Skates two-mile race in 1926, won the national five- mile event the following year, and qualified for the U.S. Olympic team in 1928.
+He finally won the Silver Skates two-mile race in 1926, won the national five-mile event the following year, and qualified for the U.S. Olympic team in 1928.